Body text

 To customize the typography across your entire website, let’s start with selecting the body tag and navigate to the Style Selector and select the pink HTML tag for Body.
 Then proceed to make the font customizations you would like to make.
 Best practice is to only change the font family, and not the size.
 Text color should be set at the lowest point possible, so that text color can be inherited as elements cascade.
 If you are sure that you want all body text to be the same color - say you are doing a dark mode website for example - then you should modify the text color at the body tag, otherwise only font family.

 Heading classes follow more of the traditional class editing process.
 The difference between the pink HTML Heading tags and the heading classes is largely for SEO.
-Let’s say you have an h2 tag on a page but you want it to look like a h1.
-You would set the heading tag to be a H2 tag, but give it a class of heading-style-h1
+Let’s say you have an h2 tag on a page but you want it to look like an h1 or an h3.
+You would set the heading tag to be an H2 tag, but give it a class of heading-style-h1

 .